 Today’s prompt is: What is the earliest memory you have?

-So today, as per the Bloganuary prompt, I will talk about memory, but instead of digging deep into my own infinite memory, I would want to shed some light on the limited memory on-board a spacecraft.
+So today, as per the Bloganuary prompt, I will talk about memory — but instead of digging deep into my own infinite memory, I want to shed some light on the limited memory on-board a spacecraft.

-The satellites I presently work with (Metop aka Meteorological Operational satellites) are weather and climate monitoring polar satellites orbiting 800 km above the Earth’s surface in a Low Earth Orbit (LEO).
-They carry 11 scientific instruments taking measurements that help in improving Numerical Weather Prediction models.
-In the short-term this leads to more reliable weather forecasts and in the long-term this helps in monitoring climate change more accurately.
+The satellites I presently work with — Metop (Meteorological Operational satellites) — are weather and climate monitoring polar satellites orbiting 800 km above the Earth’s surface in Low Earth Orbit (LEO).
+They carry 11 scientific instruments that take measurements to improve Numerical Weather Prediction (NWP) models.
+In the short term, this leads to more reliable weather forecasts; in the long term, it helps monitor climate change more accurately.

-Another side note; Those 10 minutes are also crucial because, if for some reason something on the satellite decides to break, it’s just those 10 minutes that you have to ‘fix’ whatever’s broken.
-If it’s too late, you need to wait another 100 minutes before you’re able to ‘talk’ to the satellite again.
+Those 10 minutes are also crucial for operations.
+If something on the satellite breaks, that’s your only window to try and fix it.
+If you’re too late or miss something, you have to wait another 100 minutes to talk to the satellite again.

 I hope reading this gave you some idea about the memory of a satellite.